 However, if your heartbeat becomes irregular or skips a beat, or if you experience any kind of pain or discomfort, especially in your arms or chest, then you should contact your doctor immediately.
 Due to the way it is metabolized by the body, phentermine does put additional pressure on the heart and it is for this reason that it cannot be taken by anyone with existing heart problems, and why caution should be exercised if you have conditions such as high blood pressure, as phentermine can exacerbate such issues.
 There is no good correlation between pulse rate and blood pressure, but an increase in blood pressure is also a possible side effect of phentermine.
 If you are worried about an increase in blood pressure then you should consult your doctor who will be able to tell you if the increase you are experiencing is within the normal range or not.

-It is unfortunate that some forum members have been incorrectly reassured by doctors that phentermine does not cause heart problems, as this forum member found when she was later given the opposite information by another doctor.
+It is unfortunate that some support members have been incorrectly reassured by doctors that phentermine does not cause heart problems.
 If you are ever concerned or unsure about something that you have been told by your doctor, it is advisable to get a second opinion where possible, as your health should always be yours and your doctor’s priority.
-Some forum members also dismiss the idea that phentermine causes heart problems and state that it is only the now banned phentermine combination, Fen Phen, which caused these types of issues.
+Some support group members also dismiss the idea that phentermine causes heart problems and state that it is only the now banned phentermine combination, Fen Phen, which caused these types of issues.
 While it is true that Fen-Phen and fenfluramine – the other ingredient of the combination – are both banned, whereas phentermine continues to be prescribed, that is not to say that phentermine alone cannot cause heart problems.
 The number and severity of the health problems caused by Fen-Phen were far beyond reported cases of heart problems linked to phentermine alone, but these cases do still exist, which is why you should be vigilant about side effects and symptoms while taking phentermine.

 Phentermine Side Effects Indicative Of Heart Problems